Penclawdd

 Penclawdd (Pen-clawdd) is a village in the north of the Gower Peninsula in the county of Swansea, Wales.
 Historically, it was part of Glamorgan.
 Penclawdd is most famous for its local cockle industry which goes back for many years to Roman times.
 It falls within the Penclawdd electoral ward.
 It is one of the larger villages on the Gower Peninsula.
 Part of the village is perched on a high location, enjoying panoramic views over the Loughor estuary and surrounding Gower countryside, while the main part of the village stretches along the edge of the estuary.
 Being so close to an estuary, Penclawdd is thriving with wildlife.
-It is plentiful in birdlife and with wild horses that roam the estuary.
+It is plentiful in birdlife and with horses that roam the estuary.
 The built-up area had a population of 1,935.

 Brief history

 Up until the end of the 19th century Penclawdd was a thriving sea port.
-The village was renowned for coal mining and its extensive tinplate, copper and brass works.
+The Penclawdd Canal connected to the Burry River at Aberkeddy.
+The village was renowned for coal mining and its extensive tinplate, copper and brass works, operated by the Cheadle Copper Company.
 There was a time when Penclawdd had a forge, twenty grocers, three butchers, three drapers, four fish and chip shops, eleven pubs, a cinema, the still remaining three chapels and a church and a busy railway station.
 The original railway platform still remains today.
 Also, built in 1807, a now derelict Hermon Chapel was used to help ships navigate the estuary.

-Around 1800, John Vivian (1750–1826) of Truro, Cornwall, became managing partner in the copper works at Penclawdd and Loughor then owned by the Cheadle Brasswire Company of Staffordshire.
+Around 1800, John Vivian of Truro, Cornwall, became managing partner in the copper works at Penclawdd and Loughor then owned by the Cheadle Brasswire Company of Staffordshire.
 The Vivian family eventually ran large copper mining, copper smelting and trading businesses in and around Swansea (Vivian & Sons) and, throughout the 19th century, did much to develop Swansea into a city.